 By overcoming communication, which is the major challenge of virtual teams, the organization could maximize its profits.
 The State of Remote report 2019 states that 17% of remote workers believe that the biggest struggle while working remotely is communicating.

 From my personal experience and found through talking to people working remotely, here are some useful communication tips.
-If you want to create or be a part of an effective virtual team, these are things you should incorporate in your work strategy.
+If you want to create or be a part of an effective virtual team, these are things you should incorporate into your work strategy.

 11 Communication Tips for Effective Virtual Teams